 - 1. For modules with more than one item of assessment, all items of assessment must be passed in order to pass the module - 2.
 For modules with more than one item of assessment, resits that are allocated a grade are capped at the item level - 3.
 Compensation of marginally failed modules is not permitted - 4.
 Condonement of failed modules is not permitted - 5.
-Students must pass the 'Developing Clinical Practice' module at Level 4 in order to commence their clinical practice placements at Level 5 - 6.
-Students must pass the 'Advancing Clinical Practice' module at Level 5 in order to commence their clinical practice placements at Level 6 - 7.
+Students must pass the practice elements of PAR4016 in order to progress into clinical practice at level 5. - 6.
+Students must pass the practice elements of PAR5016 in order to progress into clinical practice placements at level 6. - 7.
 The following items of assessment within each module have a higher pass threshold: